Compositories and Gleaves: Gleaves

 This ends our present development of the general theory of gleaves on categories with bicoverings.
 We now move on to discuss some general classes of examples.

 \begin{Example} Let $L$ be a distributive lattice.
-We regard $L$ as a category with bicoverings those cospans
+We regard $L$ as a category with bicoverings given by those cospans

 which satisfy $U\cup V=W$.
-It is easy to show that the axioms for a system of bicoverings hold.
+It is easy to show that the axioms for a system of bicoverings hold; the stability under pullbacks is exactly distributivity.
 On this base category, the definition of gleaf~\ref{defbiggleaf} reduces to the one of a gleaf on a distributive lattice~\ref{littlegleaf}. \end{Example}

-\begin{Example}[Base change for gleaves] Let $\mc$ and $\mc'$ be categories equipped with systems of bicoverings and $\mathbf{D}$ a category with pullbacks.
-Given a gleaf $(\Gamma, g)$, where $\Gamma:\mc^{\op}\rightarrow \mathbf{D}$, and a functor $\Xi:\mc'\rightarrow\mc$ which preserves bicoverings and pullbacks, then the composite $\Gamma\,\Xi$ carries an induced structure of gleaf with a gluing operation whose components are components of $g$. \end{Example}
+\begin{Example}[Base change for gleaves] Let $\sC$ and $\sC'$ be categories equipped with systems of bicoverings and $\mathsf{D}$ a category with pullbacks.
+Given a gleaf $(\Gamma, g)$, where $\Gamma:\sC^{\op}\rightarrow \mathsf{D}$, and a functor $\Xi:\sC'\rightarrow\sC$ which preserves bicoverings and pullbacks, then the composite $\Gamma\,\Xi$ carries an induced structure of gleaf with a gluing operation whose components are components of $g$. \end{Example}

-\begin{Theorem} Given a site $(\mc, J)$, a $\mathbf{D}$-valued sheaf $\Gamma:\mc^{\op}\rightarrow\mathbf{D}$ on $(\mc, J)$ is a gleaf in a unique way with respect to the bicoverings given by cospans
+\begin{Theorem} Given a site $(\sC, J)$, a $\mathsf{D}$-valued sheaf $\Gamma:\sC^{\op}\rightarrow\mathsf{D}$ on $(\sC, J)$ is a gleaf in a unique way with respect to the bicoverings given by cospans

 which generate a covering sieve (Example~\ref{sitebicovering}). \end{Theorem}

 \begin{proof} From the sheaf condition, we know that

 is an isomorphism.
 Since the gluing operation is required to be a right inverse of this map, it is automatically unique and given by the inverse isomorphism.
 The axioms of gleaves can be easily seen to hold by postcomposing each required diagram with $\pi_1 g^{-1}$, respectively $\pi_2 g^{-1}$, and using the fact that $\pi_1 g^{-1}$ and $\pi_2 g^{-1}$ are jointly monic. \end{proof}